w3f/polkadot-wiki-old/docs/polkadot/learn/phragmen.md

 ### For nominators

 Currently the `equalise` flag is set to false so equalization will not take place.
-As a nominator your nomination will stau with the validator that you nominate to.
+As a nominator your nomination will stay with the validator that you nominate to.

 ### For validators